scikit-hep/awkward-0.x/README.rst

 All other classes, such as ``JaggedArray``, have a logically distinct type from their contents.

-This section describes a suite of operations that are common to all awkward classes.
+This section describes a suite of operations that are common to all Awkward classes.
 For some high-level types, the operation is meaningless or results in an error, such as the jagged ``counts`` of an array that is not jagged at any level, or the ``columns`` of an array that contains no tables, but the operation has a well-defined action on every array class.
 To use these operations, you do need to understand the high-level type of your data, but not whether it is wrapped in an ``IndexedArray``, a ``SparseArray``, a ``ChunkedArray``, an ``AppendableArray``, or a ``VirtualArray``.

 Slicing with square brackets
 """"""""""""""""""""""""""""

 The primary operation for all classes is slicing with square brackets.
 This is the operation defined by Python's ``__getitem__`` method.
 It is so basic that high-level types are defined in terms of what they return when a scalar argument is passed in square brakets.

-Just as Numpy's slicing reproduces but generalizes Python sequence behavior, awkward-array reproduces (most of) `Numpy's slicing behavior <https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`__ and generalizes it in certain cases.
+Just as Numpy's slicing reproduces but generalizes Python sequence behavior, Awkward Array reproduces (most of) `Numpy's slicing behavior <https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`__ and generalizes it in certain cases.
 An integer argument, a single slice argument, a single Numpy array-like of booleans or integers, and a tuple of any of the above is handled just like Numpy.
-Awkward-array does not handle ellipsis (because the depth of an awkward array can be different on different branches of a ``Table`` or ``UnionArray``) or ``None`` (because it's not always possible to insert a ``newaxis``).
+Awkward Array does not handle ellipsis (because the depth of an Awkward Array can be different on different branches of a ``Table`` or ``UnionArray``) or ``None`` (because it's not always possible to insert a ``newaxis``).
 Numpy `record arrays <https://docs.scipy.org/doc/numpy/user/basics.rec.html>`__ accept a string or sequence of strings as a column argument if it is the only argument, not in a tuple with other types.
-Awkward-array accepts a string or sequence of strings if it contains a ``Table`` at some level.
+Awkward Array accepts a string or sequence of strings if it contains a ``Table`` at some level.

 An integer argument selects one element from the top-level array (starting at zero), changing the type by decreasing rank or jaggedness by one level.

 .. code-block:: python3

-    a = awkward.fromiter([[1.1, 2.2, 3.3], [], [4.4, 5.5], [6.6, 7.7, 8.8], [9.9]])
+    a = awkward0.fromiter([[1.1, 2.2, 3.3], [], [4.4, 5.5], [6.6, 7.7, 8.8], [9.9]])
     a[0]
     # array([1.1, 2.2, 3.3])